 As you probably know, the policy of the current White House is to tighten the loopholes in current immigration laws and to enforce those laws aggressively.

-U.S.-based employers who are considering hiring foreign workers on H-1B visas should contact us immediately.
+U.S.-based employers who are considering hiring foreign workers on H-1B visas should contact our H-1B visa lawyers immediately.